josdeweger/CosmosDb.Migrator/README.md

 ## To do
 - Support multiple version documents per collection (meaning storing an array of versions in the `versionDocument`, one per `documentType`)
-- Splitting the `MigrationConfig` into separate configs for different types of migrations (data migrations, renaming collections at the moment)